 Be aware that some clinical sites may be 'rivals' with other MAT sites.
-Therefore, always make a sound effort to wear site-specific clothing at your assigned clinical experience site (e.g. wearing Pearland clothing at Dawson High.)
+Therefore, always make a sound effort to wear site-specific clothing at your assigned clinical experience site (i.e. do not wear Pearland clothing at Dawson High.)